hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-20-understanding maths.md

-I'm currently going over three years of undergrad maths topics (studied with a range of levels of diligence).
-There are a few key questions I want to consider.
-What does it mean to understand a mathematical concept?
+I'm currently going over three years of undergrad maths topics.
+They range from topics I'm very happy with, such as number theory and real analysis, to areas like differential geometry and representation theory of which I have basically no recollection.
+The stated goal of formal mathematical education is to foster an understanding of mathematical knowledge.
+But what does it mean to understand a mathematical concept?
 Why do we care about understanding?
 How do you go about attaining understanding?
 (I'm not discussing research skill here, just comprehension of previously developed areas of maths).

 ## What is (mathematical) understanding?